-Curried goat is an extremely popular dish in Jamaica that takes inspiration from Indian curries.
+Curried goat is an extremely popular dish in Jamaica that takes inspiration from Indian cultures that resided in Jamaica.

 Onion, scotch bonnet pepper (for spice), chopped spring onion, thyme, black pepper, paprika, salt, all spice, onion powder and coconut milk are blended together to form the spice mix.
 Ideally, it’s better to put the mix on the goat and leave it overnight or for at least a couple of hours.

 To cook, you firstly add curry powder to a pan containing coconut oil.
 Let the curry powder cook for a couple of minutes before adding the seasoned goat meat and cooking it until browned.
 You then add hot water and leave the meat to cook until tender (goat needs cooking long and slow).

 You then add sugar, coconut milk powder, thyme sprigs and ground all spice.
 Leave to simmer for a little while and your curried goodness is good to go – straight to your stomach!

 Greedy Girl offers a nice easy to follow the recipe.
 This also works well – and cooks a lot quicker – if you opt to use chicken.